Logo

 Is now a good time to fix my mortgage?

 Mortgage rates have been slowly declining since the start of August 2023.
-The average 2 year fixed rate mortgage now stands at 5.95%, while the average 5 year fixed rate stands at 5.57%, down from 6.85% and 6.37% respectively.
-This is comparable to the 5-6% levels we saw at the end of 2022 after the mini-budget, and rates are expected to continue to drop.
+The average 2-year fixed rate mortgage now stands at 5.79%, while the average 5-year fixed rate stands at 5.39% down from 5.9% and 5.49% respectively.
+This is comparable to the 5-6% levels we saw at the end of 2022 after the mini-budget, and rates are expected to continue to drop over the coming months.

 Although this is higher than the more typical 4-4.5% mark, that doesn't mean now isn't a good time to fix your mortgage and buy a house.
 If you want to buy soon, there are ways to get access to lower mortgage interest rates or get a bigger mortgage.

 Sticking with a variable rate mortgage might also be risky in the current climate.
-The Bank of England has raised its base rate 14 times in a row this year.
-Every time the Bank of England increases the base rate, rates on variable rate mortgages will increase too, which will make repayments more expensive.
+The Bank of England has raised its base rate 14 times in a row.
+Every time the Bank of England increases the base rate, rates on variable-rate mortgages will increase too, which will make repayments more expensive.

 The Bank of England has repeatedly increased the base rate in an attempt to get inflation under control - the target is to get inflation down to 2%.
-If this is achieved, it's likely the base rate will begin to decline, which could mean those who fix their mortgage now could be paying over the odds versus live rates.
+This has now been achieved, so it's anticipated that the base rate will be cut in either August or September 2024, which should mean those who fix their mortgage now could be paying over the odds versus live rates.

 Is it better to fix my mortgage for longer?